 Growth Capital v.
 Buyout Capital

 At a basic level, the differences between growth capital and buyout capital are obvious in the names.
-Growth capital is typically invested to foster growth -- possibly out of a stagnant or troubled financial situation -- for the target company.
-The investors reap rewards via returns from guaranteed dividends, stocks or the future sell of shares once the company is performing better.
+Growth capital is typically invested to foster growth - possibly out of a stagnant or troubled financial situation - for the target company.
+The investors reap rewards via returns from guaranteed dividends, stocks, or the future sale of shares once the company is performing better.

 Buyout capital, on the other hand, typically involves a controlled takeover.
 The investors, or the entities backed by the private equity firm, acquire ownership by buying controlling interest in the organization.
 Typically, the use of buyout capital is followed by reorganization that positions the target company to be more profitable.
 Restructuring might include cost-cutting and process improvement or dismantling and selling certain parts of the organization considered to be loss-makers.
 The goal for investors is usually to flip the shares for a future profit once the business goes public in an IPO or sees substantially improved performance in the market.